Qiskit/qiskit-code-assistant-jupyterlab/README-PyPi.md

 ### Code Migration

-The extension includes a powerful code migration feature to help modernize your Qiskit code:
+The extension includes a code migration feature to help modernize your Qiskit code:

 #### Migrate a Single Cell